 HATHA YOGA

 In these classes, yoga is approached therapeutically, with the objective being to restore balance; flexibility, agility and strength to the physical body, fullness and fluidity to the breath, quiet to the mind.
-Lila Yoga Studio, when COVID-19 restrictions allow, offer classes.
-Barring that, you are welcome to lay out your own mat underneath a tree and practice on your own.
+Lila Yoga Studio, offer classes, but you are welcome to lay out your own mat underneath a tree and practice on your own.
 How peaceful!

 P.I.N.E.
 PROJECT & NATURE CLASSES